1828: Congress appropriates $6,500 to construct a lighthouse on Clay Island, at the northernmost part of Tangier Sound on May 23.

 1831: Congress appropriates $5,900 for the project as the previous appropriation had been carried to the surplus fund.
 The land is purchased for the site of the lighthouse at a price of $500 – the deed was signed on August 26th.

-1832: John Donahoo is awarded the contract to build the lighthouse for a price of $5,200 and the contract is signed in August.
-The work is completed on October 1 and the light is exhibited sometime in November.
-It is a 1-1/2 story brick dwelling with the tower extending through the roof and fitted with a sixth-order Fresnel lens.
+1832: John Donahoo is awarded the contract to build the lighthouse for a price of $5,400 and the contract is signed in August.
+The work is completed by October 1 and the light is exhibited sometime in November.
+It is a 1-1/2 story brick dwelling with the tower extending through the roof and fitted with (10) 15-inch lamps.

 1838: In an inspection report it is noted that the lantern leaks and the oil freezes in the winter.

 1850: In an inspection report it is noted that the land is eroding around the lighthouse.

 1856: A new sixth-order Fresnel lens is installed at the lighthouse.

 1867: Six new Franklin lamps are substituted for the original fountain lamps and general repairs are made to the house.

 1882: Red panels are inserted inside the lantern panes in front of the lights on April 1.

 1886: It is noted that the land is quickly eroding around the structure and suggest adding riprap to protect the tower unless a new lighthouse is constructed soon.

 1889: Congress appropriates money to construct a lighthouse on Sharkfin Shoal, which will replace the Clay Island Lighthouse.